k10sj02/thedataplaybook/content/posts/postgresql-query-optimization-guide.md

 # How to Interpret EXPLAIN ANALYZE BUFFERS Output in PostgreSQL

+As a data analyst on critical projects, I optimize PostgreSQL queries to ensure end users get accurate data because in these projects, even a second can make a difference for time-sensitive analyses.
 When optimizing PostgreSQL queries, `EXPLAIN (ANALYZE, BUFFERS)` provides critical performance metrics.
 This guide explains how to read and interpret the output to identify bottlenecks and measure improvements.

 ## The Query Optimization Workflow